JoaoGuimaraes22/2020-Todo/README.md

   - To alter the global state in your componet, just use `dispatch()` with an imported function action as a parameter and it will alter global state, for example: `<button onClick={()=>{dispatch(increment())}}>` --> in each click, increments counter by one;
   - **And now you can alter your global state**;

+- **Express**:
+  - Npm install `express`;
+  - Npm install `nodemon` and `concurrently` (as dev dependencies, `npm i -D ...`);
+  - Optional: if using express with react, make a seperate /server folder for the express node.js backend, with a main file named  server.js or index.js , and another /client folder for the create-react-app, both in the same root directory if you want;
+  - Optional: create the following npm scripts for faster development, on the root package.json, like so: `{server: "cd server && nodemon server.js", client: "cd client && npm start", dev: "concurrently \"npm run server\" "\npm run client\" "}`;
+  -